GowthamManivelan/elastic-search-migrator/README.md

 **Demonstration Video** : _Insert link to demonstration video_

 # Overview
-Search using a Search migrator application powered by GenAI that converts Elasticsearch indexes and to Atlas Search components.
-The modernized product catalog on Atlas Search will also showcase powerful in-app search, and a chatbot powered by MongoDB vector search with RAG
+We will demonstrate a process and prototype to modernize a product catalog using a Search migrator application powered by GenAI that converts Elasticsearch indexes and queries to Atlas Search components.
+The modernized product catalog on Atlas Search will also showcase powerful in-app search, and a chatbot powered by MongoDB vector search with RAG.
+Users will use the catalog to place digital orders that a Viam robot will fulfill in a store setting.

 # Justification

-_Please explain why you decided to build the application/demonstration for this project.
-What inspired you?
-What problems does it solve or how will it make Presales activities easier?_
+We all as a solutions architects encounter Elastic Search Index every single day.
+But there isn't a seamless process/tools that makes the elastic search to atlas search index.
+Much like our beloved Relational Migrator.
+We call this our Search Migrator.
+It is a RAG archiecture powered by GPT4 model.
+The ecommerce website would then leverage these indexes to modernize the application using Atlas Search.

-_What MongoDB competitive differentiators (developer productivity, resiliency, scalability, etc.) does this demonstration showcase?_
+Also we wanted to go geek so added an autonomous robot delivery service to fullfill the orders placed using machine learning services.

 # Detailed Application Overview